medic/cht-docs/content/en/apps/tutorials/application-tests.md

 };
 ```

-Below is a test where we use the inputs from the `form-inputs.js` file above:
+In a test below, the inputs are used from the `form-inputs.js` file above:
 ```js
 const { assessments } = require('../form-inputs');
 ...